-Due to the work of our staff and volunteers we were able to maintain the same number of clients supported in 2022/23 as 2021/22.
-It is still our aim for 2023/24 to help more clients to meet the increasing growth in demand for help with rising fuel bills and inflation.
-We will be investing throughout 2023/24 to significantly uplift volunteer capacity to advise more clients.
+Due to the work of our staff and volunteers we were able to maintain the same number of clients supported in 2023/24 as 2022/23.
+It is still our aim for 2024/25 to assist more clients to meet the increasing demand for help with rising fuel bills and inflation.
+We will continue to invest throughout 2024/25 to significantly uplift volunteer capacity to advise more clients and have introduced new recruitment campaigns to support this.